zkonduit/ezkl/README.md

 - For PRs we use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) naming convention.

 - To report bugs or request new features [create a new issue within Issues](https://github.com/zkonduit/ezkl/issues) to inform the greater community.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed to Zkonduit Inc. under the terms and conditions specified in the [CLA](https://github.com/zkonduit/ezkl/blob/main/cla.md), which you agree to by intentionally submitting a contribution.
+In particular, you have the right to submit the contribution and we can distribute it under the Apache 2.0 license, among other terms and conditions.

+## No security guarantees

+Ezkl is unaudited, beta software undergoing rapid development.
+There may be bugs.
+No guarantees of security are made and it should not be relied on in production.